Mongolian Horse: Horse Breed Profile and Information

 Additionally, in addition to their usage as warhorses, the warriors consumed the meat and milk of these animals.

-Despite its widespread popularity, organizations specializing in equine breeds have yet to recognize the Mongolian horse breed officially.
+Despite its widespread popularity, organizations specializing in equine breeds have not officially recognized the Mongolian horse breed.

 On the other hand, Mongolia’s native and nomadic people are primarily responsible for the upkeep of these horses.

-And because horses living in Mongolia today spend a significant portion of their time outside during the year, they can survive in temperatures ranging from -40 degrees Fahrenheit to 86 degrees Fahrenheit.
+And because horses living in Mongolia today spend a significant portion of their time outside during the year, they can survive from -40 degrees Fahrenheit to 86 degrees Fahrenheit.

-As a result, people allow looking for food on their own, which they use for riding, transportation, employment, and racing, in addition to having their milk and meat harvested for consumption.
+As a result, people are allowed to look for food on their own, which they use for riding, transportation, employment, and racing, in addition to having their milk and meat harvested for consumption.

 Overview of Mongolian Horse